Riot joined the Big Pack in the Sky on December 20th, 2020.

 Likes & Dislikes

-Riot loves belly-rubs, stuffed animals (with all the plastic parts removed, of course!), and showing off her enrichment treats to make her neighbors jealous!
+Riot loved belly-rubs, stuffed animals (with all the plastic parts removed, of course!), and showing off her enrichment treats to make her neighbors jealous!

-Riot hates the flies and gnats that attack her during our summer months.
-She also doesn’t like when she’s getting belly-rubs and Cinder shows up to see if he can get some attention, too.
+Riot hated the flies and gnats that come out during our summer months.
+She also didn’t like when she was getting belly-rubs, and Cinder showed up to see if he could get some attention, too.

 Riot’s touching relationship with Cinder caught the attention of The Dodo, a site that promotes animal rights and welfare through online publishing.
 They wrote an article about our happy couple!